 If you’re concerned about word count, it’s important to recognize that focusing on one topic actually has nothing to do with an article’s length.

 You could write a short, confusing article.
-You could write a short, crystal-clear article.
+A short article could also be crystal-clear.

 You could write a long, tedious article.
-You could write a long, thought-provoking article.
+A long article could also be thought-provoking.